computePods/computePodMajorDomoUI/docs/packaging.md

 ## Using Webpack to bundle our web interface

-We use [webpack](https://webpack.js.org/) to bundle our web inerface.
+We use [webpack](https://webpack.js.org/) to bundle our web interface.

-We use various [webpack loaders](https://webpack.js.org/loaders/) (or [awesome-webpack-loaders](https://github.com/webpack-contrib/awesome-webpack#loaders)) to bundle/compile non-javascript artifacts.
+We use various [webpack loaders](https://webpack.js.org/loaders/) (or [awesome-webpack-loaders](https://github.com/webpack-contrib/awesome-webpack#loaders)) to bundle/compile non-JavaScript artefacts.

 In particular we use: